99sami/DMS_Blog/posts/seventh-blog-post.md

 ![a31](a31.jpeg)

 Each stage can visually and thematically reflect different phases of this and the emotions, or personal experiences.
 Here’s an exploration of how i became a buttterfly.
+PS.
+Navigating the city might be confusing, as it was for me when I first moved here, however just follow the yellow brick road and you’ll be on the right path.

 ![a32](a32.jpeg)